Azure/azure-powershell/src/Compute/docs/latest-2019-04-30/Set-AzVmss.md

 ### -AutomaticOSUpgrade
 Indicates whether OS upgrades should automatically be applied to scale set instances in a rolling fashion when a newer version of the OS image becomes available.
 Default value is false.

-If this is set to true for Windows based scale sets, recommendation is to set [enableAutomaticUpdates](https://docs.microsoft.com/dotnet/api/microsoft.azure.management.compute.models.windowsconfiguration.enableautomaticupdatesview=azure-dotnet) to false.
+ If this is set to true for Windows based scale sets, [enableAutomaticUpdates](https://docs.microsoft.com/dotnet/api/microsoft.azure.management.compute.models.windowsconfiguration.enableautomaticupdatesview=azure-dotnet) is automatically set to false and cannot be set to true.

 ```yaml
 Type: System.Management.Automation.SwitchParameter